 In general, the failure of a single sensor is independent of the other installed sensors, so any lack of data in one traffic lane does not affect the data from the other lanes.
 Contrast this situation to that of a radar or video system, where equipment failure means that data for all lanes is lost.

 The Sensys Networks repeater consumes more power than a Sensys Networks wireless sensor because it must always listen for sensor transmissions even if the sensors are not sending data, because it is actively transmitting or receiving much more often than a single sensor as it supports communications with all its neighboring sensors and with its corresponding access point, and because it sends SYNC packets continuously (every 125 milliseconds).
-Consequently, the standard repeater model (RP240-B) has an estimated average battery life of 2 years, while the long-life repeater model (RP240-B-LL) has an estimated average battery life of 8 years.
+Consequently, the repeater model RP240-B has an estimated average battery life of 2 years, while the repeater model RP240-B-LL has an estimated average battery life of 7 years.
 Replacement of the repeater battery, however, can be easily performed in the field, typically without requiring lane closure.

 Using TrafficDot, the input voltage provided by the repeater’s battery can be monitored.
 If its level drops below 3.0 V, the repeater battery should be replaced.